MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-configure-connectors-with-proxy-servers.md

 ### Check if the connector traffic uses outbound proxies

-If you configured your application proxy connector traffic to go through the proxy servers, look for failed `https` connections to your proxy.
+If you configured your private network connector traffic to go through the proxy servers, look for failed `https` connections to your proxy.

 Use the Message Analyzer filter to identify failed HTTPS connection attempts to your proxy.
 Enter `(https.Request or https.Response) and tcp.port==8080` in the Message Analyzer filter, replacing `8080` with your proxy service port.
 Select **Apply** to see the filter results.